Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 #### Content
-Content of the website is created or curated by Alexey Statsenko.
+The website is created by Alexey Statsenko, using the media described below.

 #### Media

 ##### Images
-- Main background image, B&W & colored images of the white rabbit were downloaded from a blog of [Pan Macmillan UK publishing house](https://www.panmacmillan.com/)
+- Main background image, B&W & colored images of the white rabbit were downloaded from a blog of [Pan Macmillan UK publishing house](https://www.panmacmillan.com/).
 - Images for game cards, win, lose modals were downloaded from [Jose Avalos' website](https://www.tumbex.com/josepeacock.tumblr/posts).

 ##### Audio
 - All audio files were downloaded from [Free Sound Library](https://www.freesoundslibrary.com/).